taj485/form-validation-with-style/README.md

 The <label> tag defines a label for a <button>, <input>, <meter>, <output>, <progress>, <select>, or <textarea> element.

 position: relative; abolute elements inside
+- look in to positions - what is absolute??
+- what is transition? - ease-in-out